roo-rb/roo/README.markdown

 for formulas in Roo for .xls files (you get the result of a formula in such a file but not the formula itself)

+## Spreadsheet's License
+Please note that the 'spreadsheet' gem is released under the GPLv3 license (see https://github.com/zdavatz/spreadsheet/blob/master/LICENSE.txt).
+So before using 'roo' please check whether you're in compliance with the undelying licenses.

 ## Usage:

     require 'roo'